quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 the payload_length from the length.
 In protocols with trailers (e.g., QUIC's AEAD tag), event definition documents SHOULD define how to support header_length calculation.

+# Common events and data classes

+There are some event types and data classes that are common across protocols, applications, and use cases.
+This section specifies such common definitions.

 ## Generic events